 12.2.
 How to notify Dwolla.
 When you notify us of the suspected Error, please provide:

 – Your name and Account number,

 – The nature of the suspected Error and why you believe it is an Error, and

 – The dollar amount of the suspected Error.

-- By us.
+13.2.
+By us.
 We may close your Account or terminate your access to the Dwolla Services without liability, for any reason, upon notice to you.
-Reasons for termination may include, but are not limited to, your violation of these Terms or any other applicable Dwolla or the Financial Institution Partner terms or policies, Account inactivity, or Dwolla’s assessment that you pose an unacceptable risk to the Dwolla network, based on our confidential risk and security criteria.
+Reasons for termination may include, but are not limited to, your violation of these Terms or any other applicable terms or policies of Dwolla or our Financial Institution Partner, Account inactivity, or Dwolla’s assessment that you pose an unacceptable risk to the Dwolla network, based on our confidential risk and security criteria.
 Dwolla also reserves the right to modify or terminate the Dwolla Services at any time, for any reason.

 The arbitrator will decide the Claim in accordance with all applicable law, including recognized principles of equity and statutes of limitations, and will honor all privileges recognized by law.
 The arbitrator will have the authority to award to a Party any damages or relief provided for under applicable law.
 The arbitrator’s decision shall be final and legally binding, and may be enforced by any court having jurisdiction.